Chainplain/UnderActuTrajTrackSimu/README.md

 ## Apology
 Sorry for losing the controller in FTslideControl.py,

-However, the data is still provided in Newdata, feel free to use.
+However, the data are still provided in Newdata, feel free to use.